goblin-mamu/Delhi-High-Court-Virtual-Judge/README.md

-# Delhi High Court Virtual Judge
+# Delhi High Court Virtual

 An advanced AI-powered virtual judge system that leverages fine-tuned LegalBERT for sophisticated legal document analysis and precedent matching in the Delhi High Court context.